-Ben: Why don’t you start by telling us who you are and your background and those sorts of things for this software development case study.
+Ben (Alliance Software, CEO & Founder): Andy, why don’t you start by telling us who you are and your background and those sorts of things for this software development case study.

-Andy: My name is Andy Mallett I’m the managing director of a business called Plexus.
-My quick background is the financial services industry.
-I went into managing consulting for a while and then when I left that I decided I wanted to start a business and wanted to do something a bit different and more challenging.
+Andy(Plexus, Managing Director): My name is Andy Mallett.
+I’m the managing director of a business called Plexus.
+My quick background is I was originally in the financial services industry.
+I went into management consulting for a while and then, when I decided to leave that, I decided to start a business and wanted to do something a bit different that was a bit more challenging.

-A friend and I had an idea that no one liked lawyers or law firms.
-Perhaps there was a better way to run a legal service business or law firm than people had envisaged previously.

-Five and a half years ago we started Plexus with the simple idea that about 85c in the dollar that you spend with a laws firm goes to partnership profits or overheads.
-By inverting that paradigm and still having all the things you love from a law firm, top quality lawyers, but without a lot of the overheads and without a partnership model, we could deliver better value for money legal services than had ever been considered.
+A friend and I had an idea that no one liked lawyers or law firms and perhaps there was a better way to run a law firm or a legal service business than people had envisaged previously.
+So five and a half years ago we started Plexus with the simple idea that about 85c in the dollar that you spend with a law firm only goes to partnership profits or overheads.
+By inverting that paradigm and still having all the things you love from a law firm; top quality lawyers, but without a lot of the overheads and without a partnership model; we could deliver better value for money legal services than had ever been considered.

 That model went very well and grew very rapidly.
 In the space of about three years we had about sixty of the top hundred companies in Australia using our services.

-Then we came up with the idea when we started to look at underlying legal tasks.
-We tried to figure out how to do the tasks better.
-The first part of our model is an arbitrage play around stripping out inefficiency but actually we wanted to get underneath the task and say how we could do this task better.
+Then we came up with the idea, when we started to look at underlying legal tasks, we tried to figure out how to do the tasks better.
+The first part of our model is an arbitrage play around stripping out inefficiency, but actually we wanted to get underneath the task and say how we could do this task better.